XenitAB/xenitab.github.io/docs/xks/developer-guide/security.md

 Secure computing mode ([seccomp](https://docs.docker.com/engine/security/seccomp/))  is a pod wide securityContext setting and is a way to restrict which system calls a application can make inside a container.

-In XKF we have added a mutating webhook that automatically assigns the `RuntimeDefault` default profile to any container started.
+XKF is configured to mutate all Pods, which do not specify a seccomp profile, with the profiler `RuntimeDefault`.
 This is a security measure to give you as a developer a good base to stand-on while minimizing the risk of getting issues in your application.

 If your application for some reason don't work as intended with the RuntimeDefault you can always use another profile.